-Low: The overall short-term unmitigated health risk associated with respiratory diseases at Al Asad AB was considered Moderate (for tuberculosis) to Low (for meningococcal meningitis and MERS-CoV).
+Low: The overall short-term unmitigated health risk associated with respiratory diseases at Camp Redleg was considered low (tuberculosis, meningococcal meningitis).
 Preventive measures such as vaccination and routine medical screenings reduced the health risk to low to none.
 Confidence in the risk estimate was medium.

 None identified based on available data.
-TB was evaluated as part of the post-deployment health assessment (PDHA).
+TB was evaluated as part of the post deployment health assessment (PDHA).
 A TB skin test was required post-deployment if potentially exposed and was based upon individual service policies.